harrymander/dataclasses-struct/README.md

-The `std` size uses platform-independent integer sizes, similar to using the integer types from `stdint.h` in C. When used with any of the non-`native` byte orders, it is appropriate for packing and unpacking data to be sent between different platforms, which may have different alignment, byte ordering, and integer type sizes.
+The `std` size uses platform-independent integer sizes, similar to using the integer types from `stdint.h` in C. When used with any of the non-`native` byte orders, it is appropriate for marshalling data across different platforms, which may have different alignment, byte ordering, and integer type sizes.

 ```python
 @dcs.dataclass()  # defaults to size=`native`, byteorder=`native`